 Information provided by Centrelink is managed in accordance with the Privacy and Personal Information Protection Act 1998.

 Right to Information

-Any member of the public may request information held by FACS under the Government Information (Public Access) Act 2009 (GIPA Act).
+Any member of the public may request information held by DCJ under the Government Information (Public Access) Act 2009 (GIPA Act).
 For more information, see the Right to Information Policy (formerly Freedom of Information).

 4. Legislation and compliance